hellpig/collatz/BOINC_test/README.md

 </version>
 ```

 The sieve37 file will not have to be downloaded to the client for each task (just the client's first task).
 However, if on my client I set "no new tasks" and let all tasks finish, sieve37 would be deleted on my client's computer (the sieve is also deleted if the server runs out of tasks to send and my client has finished running of all of its tasks).
-Is there a way to keep the sieve37 file on the client's computer until the BOINC application is updated?
+Is there a way to keep the sieve37 file on the client's computer (until the BOINC application is updated)?

 Then, do the usual to create the new version...
 ```